tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 the reference subtitles are stored in the `subs.en` directory and all subtitles are in `ass` format.

-This loop retimes all Japanese subs in the folder using English subs as reference.
+This loop retimes all Japanese subs in the folder using the corresponding English subs as reference.

 ```
 for reference in ./subs.en/*.ass; do